0xPolygonMiden/miden-node/docs/src/user/rpc.md

 ## CheckNullifiersByPrefix

-Request all nullifiers that match the specified prefixes.
-Only 16-bit prefixes are supported at this time.
+Request nullifiers filtered by prefix and created after some block number.

 The prefix is used to obscure the callers interest in a specific nullifier.
+Currently only 16-bit prefixes are supported.

 ## GetAccountDetails